Wanderers F.C.: Modern clubs

 Sporting sides of Harrow School still use the Wanderers name and a Harrow alumni side named Wanderers took part in a 150th Anniversary Cup match against the Harrow first team in 2022, celebrating 150 years of the FA Cup.
 In 2009 a club bearing the name Wanderers F.C. was formed in London, initially for a fundraising match.
-The club claim approval from descendants of some original Wanderers players.
-The club currently compete in the Surrey South Eastern Combination, Intermediate Division Two, the 13th level of the English football pyramid.
+The club competes in the Surrey South Eastern Combination and claims approval from descendants of some original Wanderers players.